Kyushudy/physicalreservoircontrol/README.md

 To reproduce the data analyzed in **Figure 5** and **Figure 7**, run the following scripts: "**simulation code\PR_data_stability_kick.m**", "**simulation code\PR_data_stability_losetrack.m**", and "**simulation code\PR_data_stability_noise.m**"

-Each script will generate output and save the results into the `data` folder.
+Each script will generate output using the pretrained model in "**simulation code\success_l1_8_l2_10.mat**" and save the results into the `data` folder.
 The repository already includes this `data` folder with the generated datasets.

 *(Estimated run time: ~7 days)*